tjl2125/Portfolio/README.md

 # Taylor Leong Portfolio

 ## Description
-I present a single-page website that acts as a deployed portfolio which displays a small description about myself, examples of previous projects I had worked on, methods of contacting me, and a way of getting my resume.
+I have created a single-page website that acts as a deployed portfolio which displays a small description about myself, examples of previous projects I had worked on, methods of contacting me, and a way of getting my resume.
 The website provides the basic information about myself so that an employer can get an idea of what I am capable of doing and if I would be a good fit for their business, as well as providing a way to look more into myself through my contacts and resume.
-I had some trouble in getting certain things working such as the formatting and styling since I do not have much background in art, but I was still able to accomplish making a decent layout.
 I used some filler information on this website since I would prefer to not release some things about myself onto a public domain such as a copy of my resume.

 ## Screenshot